 CDR conformational change from global fitting was also plotted against loop length (Figure 5).
 A single loop length group dominates CDR-H1, CDR-H2, CDR-L2, and CDR-L3.
-CDR-L1 has two major groups - 11 and 16 residues.
-In contrast, CDR-H3 has diverse loop lengths, with the majority between 7 and 16 residues.
+In our dataset, CDR-L1 has two major groups: 11 and 16 residues.
+In contrast, CDR-H3 has diverse loop lengths, with the majority being between 7 and 16 residues.
 For CDR-H3 loops, little correlation between conformational change and loop length was observed (Spearman rank correlation coefficient between global $C\alpha$ RMSD and loop length is 0.13; p-value of 0.08).
 However, we do observe a larger conformational change when the loop becomes longer for ten antibodies with CDR-H3 loop length \geq 17 residues: the CDR-H3 global $C\alpha$ RMSD from such antibodies ranges between 0.93Å and 6.65Å, see Figure 5(H3).
-Though it appears that the longer loops might imply a larger conformational change upon binding, this may be a result of the limited number of antibodies with such long CDR-H3 loops (only ten antibodies have a CDR-H3 loop longer than 16 residues which only accounts for 7% of entries).
+Although it appears that the longer loops might commonly undergo a larger conformational change upon binding, this may be a result of the limited number of antibodies with such long CDR-H3 loops (only ten antibodies in AbAgDb have a CDR-H3 loop longer than 16 residues which only accounts for 7% of entries).

-3.3 CDR conformational clustering
+CDR conformational clustering

 The LRC distribution of each CDR is shown in Figure 6 sorted by group size.
 Both CDR-L2 and CDR-H1 are dominated by a single group.
-'L2-7-allT' that accounts for 99% of entries for CDR-L2 while 'H1-10-allT' accounts for 89% of entries for CDR-H1 where the second biggest group ('H1-11-allT') only represents 5%.
-CDR-H2 is dominated by 'H2-10-allT' accounting for 68% of entries followed by two smaller groups 'H2-9-allT' (25%) and 'H2-12-allT' (6%).
-CDR-L1 is dominated by 'L1-11-allT' (46%) followed by 'L1-16-allT' (14%) and six smaller groups each of which accounts for less than 8% of
+'L2-7-allT' accounts for 99% of entries for CDR-L2, while 'H1-10-allT' accounts for 89% of entries for CDR-H1 where the second biggest group ('H1-11-allT') only represents 5%.
+CDR-H2 is dominated by 'H2-10-allT' accounting for 68% of entries followed by two smaller groups, 'H2-9-allT' (25%) and 'H2-12-allT' (6%).
+CDR-L1 is dominated by 'L1-11-allT' (46%) followed by 'L1-16-allT' (14%) and six smaller groups each of which accounts for less than 8% of entries.
+Similarly, CDR-L3 has a single dominant group ('L3-9-cis95', 64%) followed by 'L3-9-allT' (11%) and four smaller groups each representing up to 8%, with the rest being much less well populated.